 Being a female character in a videogame, Holly eventually calls Snake to tell him she’s been imprisoned.
 The people of Zanzibar Land have discovered her deceit.
 Once Snake rescues Holly, she thanks him, but Snake seems at a loss for words.

 “I…,” he hesitates, and then finally manages, “didn’t think you’d be this pretty.”

 “What, you thought I’d be ugly?”
 Holly replies.

 “I should’ve met up with you sooner…,” he says.

-This is Snake’s first face-to-face conversation with a female character, by the way.
-Hideo Kojima writes Snake as shifting this conversation straight into flirtation, with him primarily commenting on how pleasing a female character’s beauty is to him.
+This is Solid Snake’s first face-to-face conversation with a female character.
+Hideo Kojima writes Snake as immediately shifting this conversation into flirtation, with him primarily commenting on how pleasing a female character’s beauty is to him.
 This will apparently affect the course of his mission.

 “I see you’ve still got spirit,” Snake says, “Just don’t do anything crazy.”
 This is reminiscent of Meryl’s attitude later in Metal Gear Solid, along with Snake reminding her to control herself.

 “See you later, Snake…,” Holly says, turning to leave and then adding, “Take care of yourself.”